ejduwell/letterFlipper/README.md

 txtPltCntrlFixImgStackBldr_v1
 ```

-> *Step01e:* When this is done runnung, check the `stimImages/` output directory for a new output subdirectory.
+> *Step01e:* When this is done running, check the `stimImages/` output directory for a new output subdirectory.
 It should be called `testTaskImgs` with a date/time stamp appended to the end, and should contain a single file called `stimImgData.mat`

 ---
 > ### Step 02: